Deep sea sport fishing yacht in the Turks and Caicos

 Providenciales Deep Sea Fishing Charters

-Turks and Caicos is a great destination for deep-sea sport fishing and pelagic fishing, and the island of Providenciales is the center for this type of angling in the country.
+Turks and Caicos is a great destination for pelagic and deep-sea sport fishing, most of which takes place near the island of Providenciales.
 Numerous charter companies operate out of the two main marinas (Turtle Cove Marina and Blue Haven Marina) on the island's north coast.

-The great fishing is largely due to the geography and underwater topography of the archipelago.
-The Turks and Caicos is situated on a distinct marine plateau.
-The edges of this plateau are quite sheer, with depth quickly dropping from around 40 feet (12 m) into the thousands.
+The great fishing is largely due to the archipelago's geography and underwater topography.
+The Turks and Caicos Islands are situated on a distinct marine plateau with sheer edges, where the depth quickly drops from around 40 feet (12 m) into the thousands.
 The islands are found near the edge of this marine shelf, so deep water and fertile fishing grounds are often less than 10–15 minutes from the dock.

 While deep-sea sport fishing is popular with experienced anglers, no prior experience or extreme strength is required to try it.
-Charters have crew onboard who do most of the work—they rig the lines and will help you reel in larger and heavier catches if necessary, gaff larger trophy fish, and teach you the techniques.
-That being said, reef and bottom fishing charters tend to be better suited to families with young kids.
+Charters have crew onboard who do most of the work—they rig lines and help you reel in larger and heavier catches if necessary, gaff larger trophy fish, and teach you the techniques.
+That being said, reef and bottom fishing charters tend to be better for families with young kids.

 Deep Sea Fishing Charters

-Deep-sea fishing charters in Turks and Caicos are typically offered as half-day (4 hour), three-quarter day (6 hour), or full-day (8 hour) private excursions.
+Deep-sea charters are typically offered as half-day (4-hour), three-quarter day (6-hour), or full-day (8-hour) private excursions.
 Shared tours generally aren't offered.

-This type of fishing typically takes place on the north side of the island, as it's a shorter boat ride to the deep Atlantic waters.
-Once they reach deep waters offshore, charters will drop numerous lines in the water and begin trolling.
-Boats can travel as far as Middle Caicos, depending on the charter length.
+Most trips leave from the north side of the island, as it's a shorter boat ride to deep Atlantic Ocean waters.
+Once they reach these waters, charters drop numerous lines and begin trolling.
+Boats can travel as far as Middle Caicos on longer excursions.

-Most vessels are modern sport fishing yachts in the 40–60 foot (12 to 18 m) range from manufacturers such as Hatteras or Bertram.
-These comfortable yachts offer spacious fighting decks and air-conditioned cabins with relaxing salons and bathrooms.
-The large sport yachts have ample space with room for 10–15 passengers.
+Most vessels are modern sport fishing yachts in the 40–60 foot (12 to 18 m) range from manufacturers like Hatteras and Bertram.
+These comfortable yachts offer spacious fighting decks and air-conditioned cabins with salons and bathrooms, and have ample space with room for 10–15 passengers.
 Luxury charters may offer additional amenities, such as gourmet catered lunches and top-shelf beverages.

-Some companies run deep-sea fishing trips on smaller open-console vessels, which can be a good choice for shorter excursions.
+Some companies run deep-sea fishing trips on smaller open-console vessels, which can be nice for shorter excursions.

 What's Included